ritlew/bf-compiler/README.md

 # bf-compiler
-A compiler written in C that converts Brainfuck instructions to x86 assembly and then compiles into an executable using nasm and ld.
+A compiler written in C that converts bf instructions to x86 assembly and then compiles into an executable using nasm and ld.

 The program has 30000 cells, and can only read 30000 total commands (+-.,[]<>) from the file.
 Cells are 32-bit.